 According to Captain Larin, commanding officer of the Upper West Side’s 24th Precinct, which extends from West 86th Street to West 110th Street, there has been a rash of grand larcenies- thefts of unattended property in Riverside Park.
 Items taken include credit cards, electronic devices and cash.

 In response the 24th Precinct is conducting operations in the park and has a daily uniform presence during the day.

 It is important that you do your part too!

-Safety tips from the NYPD and the Schools Unite Network (SUN):
+Safety tips to safeguard your property from Captain Larin and the Schools Unite Network:

 SUN is a program of the Police Liaison Group, Inc., a 501(c)(3) nonprofit organization established in 1993 to improve the quality of life and safety of New York by working with schools, communities, businesses, the NYPD, NYC Department of Parks and Recreation, and other necessary governmental and nongovernmental agencies.